hi-manshu/Charty/docs/LineChart.md

 ## LineChart

-> A bar chart or bar graph is a chart or graph that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent
+> A line chart chart or graph that presents categorical data with line progress views with heights proportional to the values that they represent

 ### Using LineChart in your project: